ameshkov/diffupdates/README.md

 `diff name:[name] checksum:[checksum] lines:[lines]`

 * `name` - name of a corresponding filter list.
 It is only mandatory when [resource name](#resource-name) is specified in the list.
 * `checksum` - the expected SHA1 checksum of the file after the patch is applied.
 This is used to validate the patch.
+Empty lines, all leading and trailing whitespace, and the newline character at the end of file is discarded before computing the checksum.
 * `lines` - the number of lines that follow that make up the RCS diff block.
-Note, that `lines` are counted using the same algorithm as used by `wc -l`, i.e. it basically counts `\n`.

 `diff` directive is optional.
 If it is not specified, the patch is applied without validation.